knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

 <a name="updategroup"></a>
 # **UpdateGroup**
-> void UpdateGroup (string uniqueName, ModelGroupResource groupResource)
+> void UpdateGroup (string uniqueName, GroupResource groupResource)

 Update a group